MetPX/sarracenia/doc/dd_watch.1.rst

 it is made of a  *topic_prefix*  by default : version  *V02* , an action  *post* ,
 followed by the  *subtopic*  by default : the file path separated with dots, here, *data.shared.products.foo*

-The second line information is the post notification.
-Here it consists of a time  *20150813161959.854* , and the source url of the file in the last 2 fields.
+After the topic hierarchy comes the body of the notification.
+It consists of a time  *20150813161959.854* , and the source url of the file in the last 2 fields.

 The remaining line gives informations that are placed in the amqp message header.